nisalgunawardhana/MCP-Security-101/README.md

 ---

-### 4. Misconfigured Authentication
+### 4. Misconfigured Authentication & Authorization

 #### Definition
-Authentication misconfigurations in MCP systems occur when access controls are improperly implemented, allowing unauthorized users to access tools or when authentication mechanisms can be bypassed.
+Authentication misconfigurations in MCP systems occur when access controls are improperly implemented.
+The original MCP specification assumed developers would write their own authentication server, requiring knowledge of OAuth and related security constraints.
+As of April 26, 2025, an update to the MCP specification allows for MCP servers to delegate user authentication to external services like Microsoft Entra ID.

 #### Impact
 - **Unauthorized Access**: Direct tool access without proper credentials
+- **OAuth Token Theft**: Stolen tokens can be used to impersonate the MCP server
 - **Identity Spoofing**: Impersonation of legitimate users
 - **Session Hijacking**: Takeover of authenticated sessions
-- **Credential Theft**: Exposure of authentication tokens
+- **Sensitive Data Exposure**: Misconfigured authorization logic leading to data breaches

 #### Detection
-- **Failed Authentication Monitoring**: Track failed login attempts
+- **Failed Authentication Monitoring**: Track failed login attempts and patterns
-- **Session Anomaly Detection**: Identify unusual session patterns
+- **Session Anomaly Detection**: Identify unusual session patterns and behaviors
-- **Token Validation**: Regular verification of authentication tokens
+- **Token Validation**: Regular verification of authentication tokens and their lifecycle
-- **Access Pattern Analysis**: Monitor for suspicious access behaviors
+- **Access Pattern Analysis**: Monitor for suspicious access behaviors and privilege escalation attempts
-- **Configuration Audits**: Regular review of authentication settings
+- **Configuration Audits**: Regular review of authentication settings and OAuth implementations

 #### Prevention
+- **Delegate to External Identity Providers**: Use established services like Microsoft Entra ID for authentication
+- **Review and Harden Authorization Logic**: Carefully audit your MCP server's authorization implementation
+- **Enforce Secure Token Practices**: Follow Microsoft's best practices for token validation and lifetime management
+- **Protect Token Storage**: Always store tokens securely and use encryption at rest and in transit
 - **Multi-Factor Authentication**: Implement MFA for sensitive operations
-- **Token Management**: Secure token generation, storage, and rotation
-- **Session Security**: Implement proper session timeout and validation
-- **Principle of Least Privilege**: Grant minimal required permissions
 - **Regular Security Reviews**: Periodic authentication configuration audits

 ---